 The first music he ever produced was in college, and was part of his multimedia degree.
 It wasn’t good, but it brought something out in him and also filled a void.
 He then went on to record short looped songs using a digital camera microphone for his vocals, and later created original music dedicated to his late friend.
 He was also the lead singer of a five-piece rock band that often played in upstate New York.

-After years of writing, recording and practicing production, he started Prison Escapee in 2015 and has since been releasing his melancholic, electronic, rock songs.
+After years of writing, recording and practicing production, he started Prison Escapee in Summer 2014 and has since been releasing his melancholic, electronic, rock songs.
 Inspired by equal parts post-rock, electronica, lo-fi field recordings, and film soundtracks.
 All of his music has been written, recorded, produced, and mixed in his living room.